1. Labor Contracts, Negotiations

 Mary Kay Solberg is an Environmental Specialist Senior for the Iowa Department of Transportation, Ames, Iowa.
 She has 20 years of experience in environmental regulatory compliance.
 She assists DOT facilities, statewide, with environmental issues related to: underground storage tanks, contaminated sites, wastewater, air quality, waste disposal, storm water, spill prevention, drainage and erosion problems, drinking water, and recycling.
 She is a member of the State Brownfield Advisory Committee and the Governor’s Green Advisory Committee.

-John graduated from Iowa State University in 1990 with a BS in Civil Engineering.
+John Joiner graduated from Iowa State University in 1990 with a BS in Civil Engineering.
 He worked as a Transportation Engineer with AE Com for three years.
-He has been with the City of Ames for 17 years, and been the Public Works Director for the last 6 years.
+He has been with the City of Ames since 1993 and has been the Public Works Director since 2005.

 Program Manager; Institute for Transportation, Iowa State University (retired)

-Was a county engineer in three different Iowa counties over a period of 31 years, most recently Story County.
-At InTrans served as a “Local Roads Safety Liaison” directing interactions with local / municipal public works agencies to make them aware of the many safety tools, software and training programs as well as funding opportunities available to them from various sources including the Iowa Department of Transportation and InTrans.
-Also assists in several other research projects that involve state and local governments.
+Bob Sperry was the Program Manager at the Institute for Transportation at Iowa State University in Ames, Iowa from 2008 to 2014, when he retired.
+He was formerly a County Engineer in three different Iowa counties for more than 30 years.
+His efforts with InTrans included serving as a “Local Roads Safety Liaison” which involved direct interactions with local/municipal public works agencies to make them aware of the many safety tools, software and training programs as well as funding opportunities available to them from various sources including the Iowa Department of Transportation and InTrans.
+In addition to his efforts on safety outreach and education activities, Bob also assisted in several other research projects that involved state and local governments.